nicholastmosher/PID/README.md

 Additionally, the `getter` methods covered in the "Calculation Transparency" section and their corresponding `setter` methods will also adapt to handle the data type specified for the PIDController at construction.

+# License

+This project is licensed under MIT or Apache-2.0, at your option.

+See [LICENSE-MIT](./LICENSE-MIT.md) or [LICENSE-APACHE](./LICENSE-APACHE.md) for more details.